veenida/Fake-News-Detection-/Project-Management-Plan/E-Project-Closing.md

 **3.0 ORIGINAL AND ACTUAL SCHEDULE**

+Because the project participant follows the Gantt chart timetable, the actual progress follows the original plan.

 **4.0 ORIGINAL AND ACTUAL BUDGET**

 The actual budget matches the initial budget, indicating that the team adhered to the budget established at the start of the project and did not overspend.